nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector/nuxeo-aspera-release-notes.md

 There has been extensive work behind the seems to incorporate more testing as part of the development process.

 See [NXP-29407](https://jira.nuxeo.com/browse/NXP-29407)

+With this latest release, you can now configure the Aspera SDK url.
+This will allow you to either run the latest version (with some known caveats), "lock in" a specific sdk version, or even host the SDK yourselves.
+See our "Configuration" section in the main Nuxeo Aspera Connector documentation page.